-Any student who is unsuccessful on Fieldwork I will be ineligible to complete OTS 107/109 or move forward in the OTA program.
-They will be required to sit in a formal course audit of OTS 101.
-Lab and open lab audit are automatically required.
-Theory audit is designed to meet each student's needs.
-They may choose to audit any course successfully completed in the spring semester of the following year but are not obligated to.
+Any student who is unsuccessful on Fieldwork I will not be able to move forward in the OTA program.
+They will be required to sit in a formal course audit of OTS 104 and any other courses deemed needed.
+Course audits are designed to meet each student's needs.
+Students may choose to audit any course successfully completed in the spring semester of the following year but are not obligated to.